Car Finance

 Would buying a car be best for you?
 If not, keep reading.

-A car lease is for those that don’t want to pay out a big lump sum but would prefer to pay a set number of months upfront and then spread the rest over monthly payments.
+A car lease is for those that don’t want to pay out a big lump sum, but would prefer to pay a lump sum upfront and then spread the rest over monthly payments.

 This way you can use any equity from the last car you sold and use it to lower your monthly bills by paying more upfront.
-You’ll pay more per month if you only pay a month upfront.
+You’ll pay more per month if you only pay a small amount upfront.

 Ultimately, this allows you to get a more expensive car with a more affordable payment structure because you don’t need to buy it upfront.
-If you have just sold a car to get a new one you might want to pay the full 9 months upfront to lower your monthly payments, and if you don’t have a car to sell then you might be better off paying 1 month upfront with a higher monthly payment.
+If you have just sold a car to get a new one you might want to pay a large amount upfront to lower your monthly payments, and if you don’t have a car to sell then you might prefer paying a smaller amount upfront with a higher monthly payment.

 When it comes to how you budget for this there are some key differences: